Playbook 2026 · For Advanced Marketers

 30–50 / month

-Section 05 of the playbook expands the format-by-channel mix and the hook frameworks our creative team uses.
-Statics, video, UGC, polished — when each one earns its share of spend.
+Section 05 of the playbook expands the channel-by-channel format mix and the hook systems our creative team actually uses.
+Statics, video, UGC, polished production — where each earns its share of spend.

 Learning phase, in three rules

-The algorithm needs to be fed before it can be read.
+The algorithm must be fed before it can be interpreted.

-Most account losses in the AI era trace back to one of three mistakes — editing inside learning, reading day-2 noise, or quietly resetting the counter without realising.
-The thresholds below are uniform across Meta, TikTok and Google Smart Bidding, with the per-channel deltas spelled out in the playbook.
+Most account losses in the AI era trace back to one of three mistakes — editing during learning, reacting to day-two noise, or resetting the learning counter without realizing it.
+The thresholds below stay consistent across Meta, TikTok and Google Smart Bidding, with channel-specific nuances detailed inside the playbook.

 50 events / 7 days

-The threshold to exit learning.
-Per ad set, per ad group — not per campaign.
-CBO pools budget at the campaign level; each set still has its own counter underneath.
+The threshold required to leave learning.
+Per ad set or ad group — not per campaign.
+CBO pools budget on the campaign layer while each ad set still maintains its own learning state underneath.

 Day 2 is noise.
 Day 7 is the read.